Naturgy

 Naturgy Energy Group S.A., formerly Gas Natural Fenosa (/es/), is a Spanish multinational natural gas and electrical energy utilities company, which operates primarily in Spain.
-The company's administrative headquarters are in Barcelona, while its legal headquarters are in Madrid.
+The company's administrative headquarters are in Madrid.

-It also has operations in other countries, including: Italy, France, Germany, The Netherlands, Belgium, Mexico, Colombia, Argentina, Brazil, Moldova, and Morocco, as well as the U.S. territory of Puerto Rico.
+It also has operations in other countries, including Italy, France, Germany, The Netherlands, Belgium, Mexico, Colombia, Argentina, Brazil, Moldova, and Morocco, as well as the U.S. territory of Puerto Rico.

 Description

 The corporation's main interests are: the distribution of natural gas in Spain, Italy, and Latin America; the generation and commercialisation of electricity in the liberalised Spanish market (1997-2009); and the management of natural gas infrastructure and shipping transport.

 Gas Natural has approximately 10,000,000 energy clients worldwide.
 It has around 6,700 employees, of which approximately 50% work within Spain.

 The group's largest shareholders include the Spanish La Caixa bank and Repsol global energy company.

 Gas Natural acquired utility company Unión Fenosa for around €16.8 billion in 2009.

 In June 2018, the general shareholders meeting of Gas Natural approved the change of name of the company to Naturgy Energy Group.